run2cmd/dotfiles/README.md

   - `<C-k>` - List of projects in '/code' path.
 Assuming they are git projects will list projects following pattern: `/code/<project-group>/<repository-name>`.
   - `<C-s>` - List all files in project (with no ignore and hidden enabled).

+### Tests

+I use my own easy test implementation to run in terminal window.
+Following are goals for this:

+- Support for both projects and files tests.
+- Be able to run test for project, file, or setup to prepare environment.
+- Tests needs to run per project based on autochdir and root markers like `.git`, `.svn`.
+- Single test window per project.
+Running new test against project will close previous test window and open new one.
+- Be able to run test for different projects/files in separate windows.

 ## Docker Desktop

 To have Systemd work in Docker images you need to create `systemd` cgroup in